 eduroam (education roaming) is a federated service that allows roaming research and educational users to obtain Internet access more easily via the WiFi service at participating sites.
 When attaching to eduroam WiFi, users are authenticated via their home institution.
 If authentication succeeds, the user is granted wireless network access.

 Further information on eduroam is available from the national eduroam website for Ireland, which identifies eduroam hotspots in Ireland and from the international eduroam website, which identifies eduroam hotspots worldwide.

-Adults may book a computer at any dlr Library, by telephone or on this website.
-All you need is your Borrower number and your PIN.
+Adults may book a computer at any dlr Library, by telephone or here.
+All you need is your borrower number and PIN.
 Remember to bring your library ticket with you to use the computer.

-Please note you cannot book a specific computer/PC on this website - contact your local library to do so.
+Please note you cannot book a specific PC on this website - contact your local library to do so.